First Vienna Award: Social rights and economy

 The Hungarian government ordered the revision of trade licences for Jews in the redeemed territory but not for the rest of Hungary.
 That made 80% of Jews lose their license with significant impact on economic life.
-In towns like Kassa, Érsekújvár and Losonc, every second shop was closed.
+In towns like Košice (Kassa), Nové Zámky (Érsekújvár) and Lučenec (Losonc), every second shop was closed.

 Slovakia lost 41% of its agricultural soil, which produced approximately 80% of products required for food supply.
 That was a notable loss for Slovakia but was not a clear benefit for Hungary.
 The existing problems with overproduction caused problems for local farmers and for Hungary's economic policy.
 Only half of Southern Slovakia's 400,000 tons of wheat production was used locally, and the other half had no consumers.
 The border between the redeemed territories and Hungary proper was closed during the military administration and so distribution in that direction was impossible.
 The situation improved only partially during the civilian administration, when grain and livestock prices remained low.
 The Hungarian government tried to improve the situation by state intervention purchases, but that failed to resolve the long-term implications of the overproduction.
 The prices of agricultural goods decreased by 20–30%.
 Existing cartels in Hungary had limited possibilities to grow the most profitable crops.
 That resulted in The Economic Association of Nitra County demanding the right "to grow sugar beet under the same conditions as during Czech rule".
 That request was refused.
-On February 24, 1939, the government cabinet restricted growing of red pepper only to limited areas around Érsekújvár.
+On February 24, 1939, the government cabinet restricted growing of red pepper only to limited areas around Nové Zámky (Érsekújvár).